 Use Bit Locker to encrypt your hard drive

 Even if you set a password to your Windows account, hackers can still get access to your private files and documents.
 They can simply do this by booting into their own operating system Linux.
 For example from a special disc or USB flash drive.
-For this, you can Use the windows 10 Bit Locker Feature To Encrypt your hard drive and protect your files.
+For this, you can Use the Windows 10 Bit-Locker Feature To Encrypt your hard drive and protect your files.

 To enable the Bit Locker for your System Drive simply open This PC.
 Right click on System Drive select Turn on Bit Locker.
-Check out full guide how to enable Bit Locker Disk Encryption on windows computer.
+Check out full guide on how to enable Bit Locker Disk Encryption on windows computer.

 Computer security is a huge topic, and large enterprises are spending millions of dollars every year to find and fix security holes.
 Hence, we never know whether there are any vulnerabilities on our computer.
 So, the best solution is to improve the security level on your computer, as well as apply security tips above to ensure you are safe.
 Not 100%, but it’s better than don’t do anything.
 Have any query suggestions feel free to comment below.
 Als Read